ES-1085/project-joshua-and-autumn/analysis/PCBs.md

 ## Data Transformation

-### Organics

-#### Pivoting a Longer Format
+### Pivoting Organics into a Longer Format

-The Organics dataset has already been joined with the Stations dataset (loaded “Organics_loc.csv” above) in the `data_tidying.Rmd`, so the data now needs to be pivoted into R format.
+This function creates two columns to properly contain the values of the organics measured during these surveys - the `organic_detected` column contains the type of organic that was measured and the `amount_detected` column contains the values for each measurement.

 ``` r
 Organics_long <- Organics %>%